Amazon Redesigns

 I could separate them into different pages accessible from the Orders tab just like I was thinking with the Whole Foods Orders

 So I decided to include some of what I considered to be the more prominent tabs in my menu bar while creating that carousel.
-Things like returns and items you may want to buy again/restock your home with.
-In adding these other tabs, I figured being able to show some of those active states and what they may look like would be helpful for showcasing my process.

 The Whole Foods tab tells you whether something was delivered to you, you scheduled a delivery, or you purchased it in store.
 It keeps much of the same design language as the Amazon Orders tab while providing more contextual information relevant ot the type of order.